Welcome to ARUP Pain Management

 Commonly Used Testing Strategy

-There are a number of choices for the initial drug screen: (1) point-of-care screening devices such as cups, (2) laboratory immunoassays, or (3) high-resolution screens based on mass spectrometry technology.
-Each type of screen is unique in terms of performance characteristics, and the best strategy for confirmatory testing after each screen may differ.
+There are a number of choices for the initial drug test: (1) point-of-care screening devices such as cups, (2) laboratory immunoassays, or (3) high-resolution drug tests based on mass spectrometry technology.
+Each type of test is unique in terms of performance characteristics, and the best strategy for confirmatory testing after each test may differ.
 Learn more.